Why shoes in fairy tales are a mark of status

 Once upon a time, a little girl took such joy in red shoes, she was cursed.
 She could not stop dancing in her shoes.
 She went to the executioner and asked him to cut off her feet.
 The red shoes, still fused to her feet, danced off into the woods.
 Such was the fate of Hans Christian Andersen's shoe-obsessed Karen.

 The shoes are the stars of this 1845 tale.
-Graphic violence, overt religion, and rigid class hierarchy all conspire to condemn a child for her footwear.
+Graphic violence, overt religion and rigid class hierarchy all conspire to condemn a child for her footwear.

 When the tale begins, Karen is so poor she is barefoot, with wooden shoes for winter.
 She is given a pair of shoes cobbled from scraps of red cloth and wears them to her mother's funeral.
-Karen's love of red shoes begins there and when she dares to wear those intended for an aristocrat to her confirmation, she condemns herself.
+Karen's love of red shoes begins there, and when she dares to wear those intended for an aristocrat to her confirmation, she condemns herself.
 As Hilary Davidson concludes in her essay in "Shoes: A History from Sandals to Sneakers," red shoes embody sex and sin.

 Cinderella's glass slipper, meanwhile, was conjured by Charles Perrault in "Stories or Tales of Times Past, with Morals" (1697).